Your Career. Your Future. Our Priority.

 - Community Leadership and Development: for individuals interested in non-formal education and leadership development to improve the sustainability of communities across Virginia and the United States.

-Skills and Topics you will Explore The Agricultural Sciences Degree produces graduates with strengths in teaching and learning in formal and non-formal settings, community education and development, and leadership and social change.
+The Agricultural Sciences Degree produces graduates with strengths in teaching and learning in formal and non-formal settings, community education and development, and leadership and social change.
 Students who can integrate their passion for agriculture with a commitment to working with people have virtually unlimited career opportunities.
 Specific skill and topic areas you may explore include: